How to Model Products in SAP Marketing Cloud for Multiple Markets

 SAP Marketing Cloud provides integration of products from SAP standard solutions.
 For each type of the SAP source system (i.e. S/4HANA, ERP and Commerce) only one single value is available in standard delivery.
 This implies that per product instance the values per source system do not differ.

-How can you enable for specific products two different records, one for UK and a second for DE:
+How can you enable two different records for specific products, one for the UK and a second for DE:

-- Adjust integration of products from commerce in a way that each product instance being replicated from PCM is getting replicated twice, one record for product origin COMMERCE_UK and a second for COMMERCE_DE.
+- Adjust integration of products from commerce so that each product instance being replicated from PCM is getting replicated twice, one record for product origin – COMMERCE_UK and a second for COMMERCE_DE.
 To do so, you could use the post exit of the standard iflow.

-- When opening the app Products – Use and Resonance you will see for each product instance two entries, one with the values for the market UK and a second one for the market DE.
-They have both the same ID, but different Product Origins. (which easily can be made visible for distinction via the setting in the object search page of the app)
+- When opening the app Products – Use and Resonance you will see for each product instance two entries, one with the values for the market ‘UK’ and a second one for the market ‘DE’.
+They have both the same ID, but different Product Origins.
+The Product Origin column can be made visible using the Settings of the object search page allowing you to easily distinguish the products despite having the same ID.
+Setting in the object search page of the app.